evennia/evennia/evennia/contrib/README.md

   objects and events using Python from in-game.
 * Turnbattle (FlutterSprite 2017) - A turn-based combat engine meant as a start to build from.
-Has attack/disengage and turn timeouts, and includes optional expansions for equipment and combat movement.
+Has attack/disengage and turn timeouts, and includes optional expansions for equipment and combat movement, magic and ranged combat.
 * Tutorial examples (Griatch 2011, 2015) - A folder of basic
   example objects, commands and scripts.
 * Tutorial world (Griatch 2011, 2015) - A folder containing the